Silvio De Sousa

-Silvio De Sousa (born 7 October 1998) is an Angolan professional basketball player for San Pablo Burgos of the Spanish Liga ACB.
+Silvio De Sousa (born 7 October 1998) is an Angolan professional basketball player for Maroussi of the Greek Basketball League.

 He previously played for the Kansas Jayhawks.
 A native of Luanda, Angola, he competed with Montverde Academy and then IMG Academy in high school.
 He has played for the Angola national team on multiple occasions at the junior level.

 Early life

 De Sousa was born in Luanda, Angola to Jean Conceição and Janina De Sousa and has three younger sisters: Aline, Luisa, and Alicia.
 In his childhood, he played soccer and basketball, but he decided to focus on the latter sport at age 10.

 High school career

 Shortly before his freshman year of high school, De Sousa moved to the United States.
 He first attended Montverde Academy in Montverde, Florida.
 Under head coach Kevin Boyle, he helped the team remain ranked top-5 in the country and was considered its best prospect.
 After having to share playing time with top prospects and forwards Simisola Shittu and E. J. Montgomery, he chose to leave the program after his sophomore season.

 For his junior year, De Sousa transferred to IMG Academy in Bradenton, Florida, as decided by his parents.
 Although IMG also had touted big men, Isaiah Stokes and Emmitt Williams, his decision ultimately gave him more playing time than at Montverde.
 In the summer of 2016, he also competed with the Under Armour Association team Florida Vipers, averaging 20.5 points and 8.2 rebounds per game.

 In August of his senior year, De Sousa committed to Kansas and reclassified from the recruiting class of 2018 to 2017 while exploring the chance to graduate early from IMG Academy and join the Jayhawks in time for the second semester of the 2017–18 NCAA season.
 He successfully completed his academic requirements at IMG Academy and graduated early, in December 2017.